bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 ```

 ETLBox automatically scans the incoming json file and starts reading (and deserializing) after the
-first occurence of the begin of an array (which is the "[" symbol).
+first occurrence of the begin of an array (which is the "[" symbol).

 ### Working with JsonSerializer